Connect with a certified trainer for free

 Non-operative treatment

-Rest is the best treatment for stingers and burners.
-Athletes must refrain from sports activity until their symptoms completely resolve.
-Conservative treatments also include:
+Rest is the most effective treatment for stingers and burners.
+Athletes should avoid sports or strenuous activity until symptoms fully resolve.

-• Physical therapy exercises to improve range of motion and strengthen muscles
+• Physical therapy: Targeted exercises improve range of motion and strengthen neck and shoulder muscles to prevent future injuries.

 Try these exercises to help address your condition: